newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/healthcare-1-cds.md

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }

-If you are a prescriber, you must register with the [New Jersey Prescription Monitoring Program](https://www.njconsumeraffairs.gov/pmp/Pages/register.aspx) after you have received your CDS registration.
+If you are a prescriber, you must register with the [New Jersey Prescription Monitoring Program](https

 :::

 :::callout{ showHeader="true" headerText="What if I don't complete this registration?" showIcon="false" calloutType="conditional" }

-You cannot legally dispense, prescribe, or store any CDS.
+You cannot legally dispense, prescribe, or store CDS and may be subject to severe legal consequences and fines.

 :::